 When you come in contact with this inorganic compound, it can affect your throat, lungs, nose, causing ulcerations, bronchitis, shortness of breath, asthma, and pneumonia.
 It can also affect your kidneys, liver, immune system and gastrointestinal tract.
-It consists of chromate and potassium ion in ratio 1:2.
+It consists of chromate and potassium ions in a ratio of 1:2.
 It is a widely used laboratory chemical.
-It is a strong oxidizing agent and is highly corrosive.
+It is a strong oxidising agent and is highly corrosive.

 Potassium Chromate Structure – K2CrO4

 Potassium chromate consists of two positively charged potassium cations (K+ ions) and one chromate anion (CrO42- ion).
 The chromate anion is made up of one chromium atom and four oxygen atoms.
 In this polyatomic ion, the central chromium atom is doubly bonded to two oxygen atoms and singly bonded to two oxygen atoms.
 The singly bonded oxygen atoms hold a charge of -1 (which enables them to obtain complete octet configurations).

 A few other important properties of potassium chromate are listed below.

 - This compound has a yellow, powdery appearance and is odourless.

 - At a temperature of 20 degrees celsius, potassium chromate has a solubility of 629 grams per litre in water.